 - Students are at the heart of everything we do, and we seek feedback on wellbeing and educational provision regularly, using this to improve what we can offer for students.

-If you would like to speak to Mrs Gould about our SEND provision, please email her at firstname.lastname@example.org.
+If you would like to discuss any aspect of our SEND provision in person, please contact Mrs Nelson at email@example.com.